Death Wish II: Plot

-Roughly eight years since the events of the first film, Paul Kersey has managed to recover from his shattered life and moved on and is now living in Los Angeles and working as a freelance architect.
-One of his clients is close friend Elliot Cass who owns a radio station for whom he is designing a new building and he is dating one of its reporters, Geri Nichols.
+Roughly eight years after the events of the first film, Paul Kersey has recovered from his shattered life and moved on, now living in Los Angeles and working as a freelance architect.
+One of his clients is close friend Elliot Cass, who owns a radio station for whom he is designing a new building, and he is dating one of its reporters, Geri Nichols.
 They go to pick up Paul's daughter, Carol Kersey Toby, from the mental hospital.
-They spend the afternoon at a fairground, where Paul's wallet is stolen by a gang, consisting of Charlie "Nirvana" Wilson, Punkcut, Stomper, Cutter, and Jiver.
+They spend the afternoon at a fairground, where Paul's wallet is stolen by a gang led by Charlie "Nirvana" Wilson, including Punkcut, Stomper, Cutter, and Jiver.

 The gang splits up when Paul chases them.
 He pursues Jiver, whom he corners in an alley.
 When Jiver says that he does not have the wallet, Paul lets him go.
-The gang find Paul's home address in his wallet and break into his house.
-They restrain Rosario, Paul's housekeeper, and begin taking turns raping her.
+The gang finds Paul's home address in his wallet and breaks into his house.
+They restrain Rosario, Paul's housekeeper, ripped her skirt, blouse, bra and underwear, stripping her naked, and begin taking turns raping and sodomizing her.
 When Paul arrives home with Carol, he is beaten unconscious.
-Rosario tries to call the police, but Nirvana kills her with his crowbar.
-They kidnap Carol and take her to their hideout, where Punkcut rapes her.
-Carol attempts to escape by running through a plate-glass window, falls onto an iron fence, and dies.
+Rosario, who is infected with HIV as a result of being raped, tries to call the police, but Nirvana kills her with his crowbar.
+They kidnap Carol and take her to their hideout, where Punkcut rapes her, but before Jiver can do the same, Carol attempts to escape by running through a plate-glass window, falls onto an iron fence, and dies.
 Paul later refuses to help the police identify the muggers.

 After Carol's funeral, Paul takes his handgun to a low-rent inner-city hotel as a base of operations.
 The next evening, he sees Stomper and follows him into an abandoned building as a drug deal is about to be made.
 Paul fatally shoots one dealer and orders the others out before killing Stomper.
 The following night, he hears screams from a couple being assaulted in a parking garage by four muggers, which includes Jiver.
 Paul kills two rapists and wounds Jiver.
 Paul then follows Jiver's blood trail into an abandoned warehouse and kills him.

-After the victims of the parking garage assault refuse to identify Paul, the LAPD suspect that the murders are the work of a vigilante and ask the NYPD for guidance.
-NYPD Detective Frank Ochoa suspects it may be Paul again, and is sent to assist with the case.
-Ochoa understands that Paul, when caught, will reveal that he was released without being charged for killing the ten muggers in New York City.
-Ochoa enters Geri's apartment and tells her about Paul's previous vigilante killing spree in New York.
-After Paul returns to his house, Geri confronts him, but he denies everything.
+After the victims of the parking garage assault refuse to identify Paul, the LAPD suspects that the murders are the work of a vigilante and asks the NYPD for guidance.
+NYPD Detective Frank Ochoa suspects it may be Paul again and is sent to assist with the case.
+Ochoa understands that Paul, when caught, will reveal that he was released without being charged for killing the 10 muggers in NYC.
+Ochoa enters Geri's apartment and tells her about Paul's previous vigilante killing spree in NYC.
+After Paul returns home, Geri confronts him, but he denies everything.